5T33Z0/Clover-Crate/OC2Clover/README.md

 # Converting OpenCore Properties to Clover
 >Work In Progress!

 This is for users planning to convert their working OpenCore Config to Clover.
-It’s an adaptation of the [**Clover Conversion Guide**](https://github.com/dortania/OpenCore-Install-Guide/tree/master/clover-conversion) – just the other way around.
+It’s an adaptation of the [**Clover Conversion Guide**](https://github.com/dortania/OpenCore-Install-Guide/tree/master/clover-conversion) – just the other way around (and a bit more in-depth).

+The most relevant sections for converting a OpenCore config to Clover and vice versa are: "ACPI", "Kernel and Kext Patches" and "Quirks".

 ## ACPI
 In general, you can use the same SSDTs (.aml) in Clover as in OpenCore.
 But since Clover has a lot of built-in DSDT Patches, some of then (and accompanying renames required to make them work in OC) are unnecessary.